t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

 # Update - 04.11.2025

 Moved diodes from top layer to the bottom.
 Added diode to the encoder.
 Added hotswap sockets to switches for quick and easy replacement.
+Added mounting holes for case.
+(Below is the bottom side of the board)

 <img width="1273" height="1184" alt="image" src="https://github.com/user-attachments/assets/fd10bc57-435f-4a0a-95c3-5d14a696481f" />